TracyMRohlin/RedditCorpus/README.md

 Naive_Bayes_model.py creates a multinomial Naive Bayes classifier that classifies reddit posts that have scores 2 standard deviations above the gathered mean as "popular"

-    >> ./popularity_cutoff.py /Users/user/PycharmProjects/RedditCorpus/fitness
+    >> ./popularity_cutoff.py /Users/user/PycharmProjects/RedditCorpus/xxfitness
-    11.0

-    >>./remove_outliers.py /Users/tracyrohlin/PycharmProjects/RedditCorpus/fitness
-    A total of 43 outliers were removed from the corpus
+    22.0

-To create a general NB classifier based on a bag of words model:
+To create a general NB classifier based on a bag of words model on the validation dataset ("t" for testing data):

-    >>./Naive_Bayes_model.py /Users/tracyrohlin/PycharmProjects/RedditCorpus/fitness bow
+    >>./Naive_Bayes_model.py /Users/tracyrohlin/PycharmProjects/RedditCorpus/xxfitness/ bow v
+    Classifying the initial data.
+    Creating the data frame.
+    Classifying the validation data.
+    Creating the data frame.
-    Total documents classified: 904
+    Total documents classified: 2001
-    Score: 0.567455911369
+    Score: 0.741312741313
     Confusion matrix:
-    [[ 44  34]
+    [[192  63]
-    [ 33 793]]
+    [ 71 174]]

-To create a NB classifier based on the LDA model, the user has to provide the number of topics that the model should calculate probablities for, as well as the number per words that each topic should be associated with:
+To create a NB classifier based on the LDA model, the user has to provide the number of topics that the model should calculate probablities for:

-    >> ./Naive_Bayes_model.py /Users/tracyrohlin/PycharmProjects/RedditCorpus/fitness lda --num_topics 20 --num_words 20
+    >> ../Naive_Bayes_model.py /Users/tracyrohlin/PycharmProjects/RedditCorpus/xxfitness/ lda v --num_topics 20
+    ...
-    Total documents classified: 904
+    Total documents classified: 2001
-    Score: 0.483461448689
+    Score: 0.639316239316
     Confusion matrix:
-    [[ 35  43]
+    [[187  68]
+    [143 102]]

+For an SVM using TFIDF scores:

+    ./SVM_model.py /Users/tracyrohlin/PycharmProjects/RedditCorpus/xxfitness/ tfidf v
+    ...
+    Total documents classified: 2001
+    Score: 0.771126760563
+    Confusion matrix:
+    [[219  36]
-    [ 34 792]]
+    [ 94 151]]

+(Note, the regularization parameters can highly affect the accuracy of the SVM so users should play around with it to see what works best).